Ameriprise® financial statements FAQ

 - Discretionary account activity (For example: Active Portfolios, Self-Managed Account)

 - Clients with brokerage accounts that are not part of an IRA or other retirement plan will receive a month-end statement for trade activity.

-The following activity will not produce a monthly statement or quarterly statement:
+The following activity in a brokerage account will generate a quarterly statement:

 - Non-Margin Interest